Tim-Liam-Hill/SimpleWebBrowser/README.md

 Someone please explain to me why superscript is still working even though when I comment out the code I put in for it there is literally no change??
 I am confused.

+Also interesting: my text also gets cut off a bit on the right hand side.

+Hmm...
+I am tired and not really getting much done now.

 6.4 -> In progress

 # Exercizes